Some sources of information on medicines

-Want to keep an electronic record of your medicines?
+Want to keep a record of all your medicines?

 This page includes external websites.
 We do not link to external sites in return for cash, services or any other consideration in kind.

 These links are being provided as a convenience and for informational purposes only.
-Care Right Now CIC bears no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
+The author bears no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
 Contact the external site for answers to questions regarding its content.